josephjaspers/blackcat_tensors/docs/methods.md

 # Methods

-`scalar_t` is used to denote the scalar-type of the tensor.
+`value_type` is used to denote the scalar-type of the tensor.
 `allocator_t` is used to denote the allocator-template argument.
 `expression_t` is used to represent any non-evaluated mathematical expression.
 Note: Many of the return types have been abreviated.
 The underlying implementation of these is not relevant to the user.